Nisarg-Pat/CS6650-Distributed-Systems-Assignments/Project04/README.md

 Sample images of client/server interaction is present in the res/Screenshots folder.
 1) Coordinator.png: How to run the Coordinator
-2) RMIServer.png: How to run the RMIServerApp
+2) PaxosServer.png: How to run the ServerApp and logs shown at the server
-3) RMIClient.png: Sample images showing to run RMIClient and how data is shown in RMIClientApp.
+3) PaxosClient.png: Sample images showing to run PaxosClient and how data is shown in PaxosClientApp.

 ## Limitations
 1) The operations on different servers for the two phase commit protocol is linear and on single thread rather than multi thread which decreases performance.
+2) It is not a full-fledged implementation of Paxos algorithm, but just a simple version of it.

 ## Citations
-1. Two Phase Commit Protocol: Distributed Systems: Concepts and Design, 5th edition
+1. Paxos Made Simple, Leslie Lamport: https://www.microsoft.com/en-us/research/publication/paxos-made-simple/
 2. Java RMI: https://www.cs.uic.edu/~troy/fall04/cs441/rmi/calc/index.html
 3. How to synchronize: https://www.baeldung.com/java-synchronized